zhyifei/docs.zh-cn/docs/visual-basic/language-reference/xml-literals/xml-cdata-literal.md

 ## <a name="parts"></a>部件
  `<![CDATA[`
- 必需。 表示 XML CDATA 部分的开头。
+ 必须的。 Denotes the start of the XML CDATA section.

  `content`
- 必需。 要显示在 XML CDATA 节中的文本内容。
+ 必须的。 Text content to appear in the XML CDATA section.

  `]]>`
- 必需。 表示部分的结尾。
+ 必须的。 Denotes the end of the section.

 ## <a name="return-value"></a>返回值
  一个 <xref:System.Xml.Linq.XCData> 对象。

 ## <a name="remarks"></a>备注
- XML CDATA 节包含应包含的原始文本, 但不应在包含它的 XML 中进行分析。 XML CDATA 节可以包含任何文本。 其中包括保留的 XML 字符。 XML CDATA 部分以序列 "]] 结尾 >"。 这意味着:
+ XML CDATA sections contain raw text that should be included, but not parsed, with the XML that contains it.
+A XML CDATA section can contain any text.
+This includes reserved XML characters.
+The XML CDATA section ends with the sequence "]]>".
+This implies the following points:

-- 不能在 XML CDATA 文本中使用嵌入式表达式, 因为嵌入式表达式分隔符是有效的 XML CDATA 内容。
+- You cannot use an embedded expression in an XML CDATA literal because the embedded expression delimiters are valid XML CDATA content.

-- XML CDATA 节不能嵌套, 因为`content`不能包含值 "]] >"。
+- XML CDATA sections cannot be nested, because `content` cannot contain the value "]]>".

- 可以将 XML CDATA 文本分配给一个变量, 也可以将其包含在 XML 元素文本中。
+ You can assign an XML CDATA literal to a variable, or include it in an XML element literal.

 > [!NOTE]
-> XML 文本可以跨多行, 但不使用行继续符。 这使你可以从 XML 文档复制内容并将其直接粘贴到 Visual Basic 程序。
+> An XML literal can span multiple lines but does not use line continuation characters.
+This enables you to copy content from an XML document and paste it directly into a Visual Basic program.

- Visual Basic 编译器会将 XML CDATA 文本转换为对<xref:System.Xml.Linq.XCData.%23ctor%2A>构造函数的调用。
+ The Visual Basic compiler converts the XML CDATA literal to a call to the <xref:System.Xml.Linq.XCData.%23ctor%2A> constructor.

 ## <a name="example"></a>示例
- 下面的示例创建一个 CDATA 节, 其中包含文本 "可以包含 literal \<XML > 标记"。
+ The following example creates a CDATA section that contains the text "Can contain literal \<XML> tags".

  [!code-vb[VbXMLSamples#23](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples11.vb#23)]